 It's not too late

 Here at the Fool, we know this from personal experience.
 You see, way back when we began recommending stocks to our subscribers, the market was still reeling from the aftershocks of the Great Tech Bubble.
 We started up Motley Fool Stock Advisor in the teeth of the bear market of '02.
-But by ignoring the headlines and focusing on buying great companies, we've beaten the market soundly over the ensuing seven years -- up 52% versus the market's anemic 1.5% rise.
+But by ignoring the headlines and focusing on buying great companies, the ensuing seven years have us beating the market soundly -- up 55% versus the market's anemic 2% rise.

-Consider that while the KO'ed stock market has lifted itself up off the mat for a 62% rebound, it's still 29% below its high-water mark.
-To return to the prices of yesteryear, the S&P will need to rise another 41%.
+Consider that while the KO'd stock market has lifted itself up off the mat, it's still 28% below its high-water mark.
+To return to the prices of yesteryear, the S&P would need to rise another 39%.
 That would suggest there remains plenty of upside left.

 Good point.
-After all, the highs we hit in 2007 were fueled largely by low-quality profits in the financial sector -- excessive risk-taking at Goldman Sachs
+After all, the highs we hit in 2007 were fueled largely by low-quality profits in the financial sector -- excessive risk-taking at Citigroup

-But here's the thing: Not all stocks are Countrywide.
-Whether or not the overall market surges to its former highs soon, some companies will revive ... and thrive.
+But here's the thing: Not all stocks are AIG.
+Whether the overall market surges to its former highs soon, some companies will revive ... and thrive.
 At the risk of stating the obvious, these are the companies you want to own now.
-Companies with great name recognition, like Netflix
+Companies with great name recognition, like Starbucks

-These are just some of the qualities we look for when choosing our portfolio at Motley Fool Stock Advisor -- and these are the kinds of stocks we recommend to our members (and in fact, one of them we've already recommended).
-If you're looking for more stock ideas and would like to take a look at which other stocks we're recommending today, simply click here to read about our favorite stock ideas, free for the next 30 days.
+These are just some of the qualities we look for when choosing our portfolio at Motley Fool Stock Advisor -- and these are the kinds of stocks we recommend to our members.
+If you're looking for more stock ideas and would like to take a look at which stocks we're recommending today, simply click here to read about our favorite stocks ideas, free for the next 30 days.

-Fool contributor Rich Smith does not own shares in any of the companies named above, but Netflix is a Motley Fool Stock Advisor selection and Pfizer is an Inside Value recommendation.
-Why do we tell you all this?
+Fool contributor Rich Smith does not own shares in any of the companies named above.
+Apple and Starbucks are Motley Fool Stock Advisor selections, Microsoft is an Inside Value recommendation, while Motley Fool Options has recommended diagonal calls on Microsoft.
+Why do we tell you this?
 Because you deserve to know, and because we've got a disclosure policy.
 That's why.